jspm/demo-es6/README.md

 jspm ES6 demo
 ---

-This demo project demonstrates the standard jspm workflows:
+This demo project demonstrates an ES6 jspm workflow:

 1. Write ES6 modules and load external modules from CDN
    * Clone this repo, and open `test.html`.